 If $r=1$, then

 which is degenerate to a constant.
-So, from now on, we assume that $p+q>0$ in addition to the above mentioned conditions $p+r > 0$ and $q+r>0$.
+So, from now on, we assume that $p+q>0$ in addition to the above-mentioned conditions $p+r > 0$ and $q+r>0$.
 That is, $p,q,r<1$.
 In this section we are interested in whether $\mu_{c,q,r}$ is infinitely divisible or not.
-It is also of interest whether the symmetrisation $(\mu_{c,q,r})^{\mrm{sym}}$ of $\mu_{c,q,r}$ is infinitely divisible or not.
-Recall that the symmetrisation $\mu^{\mrm{sym}}$ of a distribution $\mu$ is defined to be the distribution with characteristic function $|\wh\mu(z)|^2$.
-Infinite divisibility of $\mu$ implies that of $\mu^{\mrm{sym}}$, but the converse is not true, as is mentioned in the Introduction.
+It is also of interest whether the symmetrization $(\mu_{c,q,r})^{\mathrm{sym}}$ of $\mu_{c,q,r}$ is infinitely divisible or not.
+Recall that the symmetrization $\mu^{\mathrm{sym}}$ of a distribution~$\mu$ is defined to be the distribution with characteristic function $|\widehat\mu(z)|^2$.
+Infinite divisibility of $\mu$ implies that of $\mu^{\mathrm{sym}}$, but the converse is not true, as is mentioned in the \hyperref[sec1]{Introduction}.